Emma Cline: Other endeavors

 Cline is the co-founder, along with Peter Mendelsund, of Picture Books, an imprint of Gagosian Gallery.
 They have published work by Ottessa Moshfegh, Joy Williams, Percival Everett, Lydia Millet and Sam Lipsyte.

 In February 2017, Cline's former boyfriend Chaz Reetz-Laiolo made plagiarism accusations against Cline that were ultimately dismissed by a judge.
 Reetz-Laiolo said Cline installed a spyware program on his computer in order to read his personal work and emails without his consent.
 He demanded reparations and threatened to put forth a public court filing that included sexually explicit images and text messages of Emma Cline.
-Cline put forth a countersuit, arguing that the spyware was for her own protection because Reetz-Laiolo had been physically and emotionally abusive, and that the similarities between Reetz-Laito's work and The Girls was minimal.
+Cline put forth a countersuit, arguing that the spyware was for her own protection because Reetz-Laiolo had been physically and emotionally abusive, and that the similarities between Reetz-Laito's work and The Girls were minimal.
 Random House issued a statement in support of Cline.
 In June 2018, the copyright claim was dismissed with prejudice by Judge William Orrick, who said, "Both stories are ‘coming of age’ tales of sorts.
 But they vary significantly in detail, breadth and texture" and called the behavior of Reetz-Laiolo's lawyers "remarkably offensive."